digideskio/jms-server/README.md

 # JavaScript Module Server

-JMS is an AMD module server for Javascript.
+JMS is an AMD module server for Javascript, based on Hapijs.